 Buy This Book

 Cite This Work

-Campbell, Felicia.
+Wiener, James Blake.
 "The Food of Oman: Recipes and Stories from the Gateway to Arabia."
 World History Encyclopedia.
 World History Encyclopedia, 03 May 2016.
 Web.
-26 Oct 2021.
+07 Oct 2022.